addyosmani/backbone-fundamentals/backbone-fundamentals.md

     it('produces the correct HTML', function() {
       this.view.render();

-      //let's use jasmine-jquery's toContain() to avoid
+      // let's use jasmine-jquery's toContain() to avoid
-      //testing for the complete content of a todo's markup expect(this.view.el.innerHTML)
+      // testing for the complete content of a todo's markup expect(this.view.el.innerHTML)
         .toContain('<label class="todo-content">My Todo</label>');
     });